Make It Monday: Warming / Brooder Box for Baby Chicks

 which are no good for the baby chicks.
 Also, Baby chicks do poop a lot changing the bedding often with the pine shavings seems to be easier for us.

-Three other things that we added to the Brooder Crib were:
+Three other things that we added to the Brooder Box Crib were:

 Thermometer – The temperature needs to be around 90-95 degrees for the first week, then can be reduced by about 5 degrees each week until the chicks have their feathers in (when they are about 6-8 weeks old).
 If you watch them closely they tell you if they are too hot or cold.
 If they are huddling in the corner farthest away from the light they are too hot, and if they are huddled in a ball under the light they are too cold.
 We use the thermometer to get the heat lamp at the right height and adjust it on the metal hanger as needed.
 You can find these at your local Farm Store/Tractor Supply or any hardware store.

-A Waterer and a Feeder – We bought this little plastic waterer so that we can clean easily and its harder for them to get it dirty even though we change their water out every day.
-The feeder we only bought the bottom because we have lots of Mason jars and that is the size neck this feeder has on it.
+A Waterer and a Feeder – We bought this little plastic waterer for our brooder box.
+It’s designed for easy cleaning and is harder for them to get it dirty.
+The feeder bottom is storebought, but the top is a mason jar.
 You can find these at your local Farm Store/Tractor Supply.